 - Novel and innovative approaches to reservoir characterization;

-- External controls on fluvial and aeolian systems;
+- External controls on sedimentary systems;

-- High-resolution studies of fluvial and aeolian stratigraphic architecture;
+- High-resolution studies of stratigraphic architecture;

-- Non-marine sequence stratigraphy;
+- Non-marine and marine sequence stratigraphy;

 - Seismic geomorphology;

 - Quantitative numerical models for bridging the gap between sedimentological datasets and reservoir modelling workflows;

 - Studies of tidally influenced fluvial, fluvio-deltaic and fluvio-lacustrine modern sediment systems, outcropping ancient successions and subsurface reservoir intervals;

 - Software for numerical sedimentological & tectono-stratigraphic modelling.